Video Game Addiction Help: Starting the Conversation with Your Child

 Video Game Addiction Help: Remember the Big Picture

 As parents, we need to remember the big picture here.
 We aren’t raising our children for just tomorrow- we are preparing them for a lifetime.
 When your child is your age with their own kids, how will they remember the decisions you made today?
 Will say, “Yes, my parents made the hard decisions that enabled me to become the person I am today” or will they say, “No, my parents weren’t very firm with me and let me get away with a lot and it’s really affected me today.”
-One day your kids will realize how difficult it was for your to send them to treatment and they will appreciate you for your decision.
+One day your kids will realize how difficult it was for you to send them to treatment and they will appreciate your decision.